duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 \end{aligned}
 $$

-Here is the corresponding real-number specification in Lean:
+Here are the corresponding real-number source equations and independent polynomial sum in Lean, shown together for comparison:

 ```lean
 def normalizeEpoch (jdMin jdMax t : ℝ) : ℝ :=